Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable6.md

 >***Note: These deliverables require a both simulation AND a schematic drawn in a PCB design software.
 This can either be done in 2 separate files, or if you choose, Altium has a built in SPICE simulator, allowing it to be done in one file.***

 ## Recheck Deliverable 5
-If you have not passed the Chekpoint from last week you will have an oppurtunity this week to get it checked off.
+If you have not passed the Checkpoint from last week you will have an opportunity this week to get it checked off.
 This will not be for a regrade of that deliverable but rather a confirmaton that you have completed the first checkpoint and can feel more comfortable moving forward.
 Please bring your project to class if you wish you get the checkpoint rechecked.

 # Summary